citadel-tech/coinswap/README.md

 ### **Tor Installation**

 Tor is required to run CoinSwap.
-If you don't have Tor pre-installed, please follow the instructions in the [Tor guide](./docs/app%20demos/tor.md).
+If you don't have Tor pre-installed, please follow the instructions in the [Tor guide](./docs/tor.md).

 The project also requires working `rust` and `cargo` installation to compile.
-Precompile binaries will be available soon.
+Precompiled binaries will be available soon.
 Cargo can be installed from [here](https://www.rust-lang.org/learn/get-started).

 ### Bitcoind Setup